The Renewable Energy Industry is Growing In Connecticut

 Key Facts

-• #3 in the United States for Offshore Wind Power2
+in the United States for Offshore Wind Power3

 Fuel cells from Connecticut-powered technologies have been present on NASA’s Apollo and space shuttle missions since the 1960s.
-Today, the state is home to the first and second largest fuel cell power projects in North America, as well as one of the global centers for green energy innovation — named a “Top 3 State” for fuel cell development by the U.S. Department of Energy – a reason why two of the largest global fuel cell manufacturers call the state home.
+Today, the state’s leadership in fuel cell technology continues, being named a “Top 3 State” for fuel cell development by the U.S. Department of Energy – a reason why two of the largest global fuel cell manufacturers call the state home.
+The first and second largest fuel cell projects in North America are both located here, operated by Fuel Cell Energy in Bridgeport and Derby.
+95 active fuel cell projects support over 980 direct jobs at 10 OEM’s, generating more than $600M in annual revenue and supporting 600+ supply chain companies8.

 "After searching the world for companies that can meet our precision and reliability needs, we often find that the best partners are our neighbors right here in Connecticut."